kubernetes-sigs/gcp-filestore-csi-driver/docs/kubernetes/backup.md

 >**Prerequisites:**: Volume Snapshot CRDs and snapshot-controller needs to be installed for the backup example to work.
 Please refer to [this](https://kubernetes-csi.github.io/docs/snapshot-controller.html#deployment) for additional details.
 GKE clusters 1.17+ come pre-installed with the above mentioned CRDs and snapshot controller, see [here](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/volume-snapshots).

 ### Backup Example
 A Filestore backup is a copy of a file share that includes all file data and metadata of the file share from the point in time when the backup is created.
-It works for Basic HDD and Basic SSD tier instances.
+It works for [Basic HDD, Basic SSD, and Enterprise tier instances](https://cloud.google.com/filestore/docs/service-tiers).
+The tier and volume size of the backup must match the source volume.
 Once a backup of a file share is created, the original file share can be modified or deleted without affecting the backup.
 A file share can be completely restored from a backup as a new Filestore instance or onto an existing file share.
 For more details refer to this [documentation](https://cloud.google.com/filestore/docs/backups)

 The [CSI Snapshot](https://github.com/container-storage-interface/spec/blob/master/spec.md#createsnapshot) feature is leveraged to create Filestore Backups.
 By specifying a `type: backup` field in the VolumeSnapshotClass parameters, filestore CSI driver understands how to initiate a backup for a Filestore instance backed by the Persistent Volume.
 In future release when Filestore snapshots will be supported, an appropriate `type` parameter will be set in the VolumeSnapshotClass to indicate Filestore snapshots.